Comp211-FA24/lab-00/README.md

 [Enter your Linux container](#enter-container), and run the command `vimtutor`.
 This will use vim to open a tutorial document that explains how to use it.

-For vim, we recommend having your right hand in home row position (index finger on `J`, middle finger on `K`, ring finger on `L`, and pinky on `;`).
+For vim, we recommend having your right hand in home row position (index finger on `J`, middle finger on `K`, ring finger on `L`, and pinky on `;`), the same position that is used for touch-typing.

 Most likely, you will not remember everything from the tutorial.
-We recommend you just learn enough from `vimtutor` to be comfortable enough to complete Part 1 of the assignment in vim, then later you can go back to `vimtutor` or look at online guides to learn more as you go.
+We recommend you just learn enough to be comfortable enough to complete Part 1 of the assignment in vim, then later you can go back to `vimtutor` or look at/search for guides to learn more as you go.
+For example, we strongly recommend this [vim lesson](https://missing.csail.mit.edu/2020/editors/) from MIT's [The Missing Semester](https://missing.csail.mit.edu/) course.

 The following labs will assume that you are using vim, and we encourage you to take the opportunity to get a basic familiarity with vim during this class.
 A basic understanding can help you in later courses and in life, even outside of the domain of systems development.